 Huperzine may be bad for people with epilepsy, heart disease, ulcers, asthma, and emphysema to name a few.
 Since huperzine may slow heart rate, it's possible it may be a problem for people taking drugs like beta-blockers.
 Because those with memory problems may have other medical conditions, speak to a doctor or pharmacist about huperzine and supplements containing it.

 Vinpocetine may have a blood-thinning effect.
 People who take blood thinners should talk to their doctor before experimenting with vinpocetine or supplements that contain it.

 Acetylcholine (ah seat-toe-co-leen) is a brain chemical that is reduced in people with dementia, including Alzheimer's disease.
 Increasing acetylcholine appears to help some people who have memory problems.
 Several of the ingredients in Focus Factor appear to raise acetylcholine levels.
 They are:

 While acetylcholine is necessary to be healthy, too much may cause problems.
 Might it slow heart rate too much for example?
 While acetylcholine is usually quickly broken down – could raising its level to interact with medications ―such as Alzheimer's medications ―that also raise acetylcholine levels?

 Does Focus Factor Work?

-While Focus Factor appears to have no peer-reviewed evidence, the research on some of its ingredients, makes me wonder if this product might benefit some people with memory issues.
-While encouraging, those with health issues should speak to their physician first
+While Focus Factor appears a clinical study to support its use, the study may not be peer-reviewed.
+This reduces power in my opinion.
+That said, some of the ingredients do make sense.
+It's possible it may help some people with memory issues.
+While encouraging, those with health issues should speak to their physician first.